 Maybe I can tempt you with some singing in Latin?
 Watch some of my youtube videos:

 Myth 2: Latin is hard to learn

-Despite the constant claims about its structure, Latin is a language like any other and it can be learnt in an interactive way.
+Despite the constant claims about its structure, Latin is a language like any other, and it can be learnt in an interactive way.
 Sometimes your teacher will require you to read complex literary texts or analyse the grammar in a passage, which you may find challenging.
 But like any other exam, you can prepare for this type of testing and do very well if you practise and understand what they are asking you to do.

-However, this is not about Latin itself, but about a new skill that you are acquiring alongside it: you are learning the language and learning to think about languages and literature at the same time!
+You should see this not as Latin itself but as a new skill that you are acquiring alongside it: you are learning the language and learning to think about languages and literature at the same time!

 Myth 3: Latin is dead

 Yes and No - in fact, more No than Yes!
 Technically a dead language is one with no community of native speakers left, which is the case of Latin.
 However, that does not mean that it is extinct.
 Latin is alive and well in our cultural life, and it lives on through the languages has contributed to or, more specifically, become!

 This is just a short list of all the places where you will be finding Latin: